savagexr3/tp/docs/DeveloperGuide.md

 When the command is executed, the system first checks whether any company keyword was provided.
 If the input is empty, the command fails and an error message is shown.

-If input is provided, the system splits the keywords using `;` as the separator.
-Each keyword is trimmed, and empty keywords are ignored.
-The system then creates a `CompanyContainsKeywordsPredicate` and updates the filtered contact list to show contacts whose company matches any of the given keywords, case-insensitively.
+If input is provided, the system updates the filtered contact list to show contacts whose company matches any of the given keywords, case-insensitively.

 The following activity diagram illustrates the decision flow of the `findcom` command: